Our News

 Action Fraud’s figures show more than 5,000 tourists were conned into paying for fake flights, non-existent villas and other scams.
 Figures released by Action Fraud show the average amount lost due to holiday fraud in 2018 was £1,380.

 Travel trade organisation Abta’s chief executive Mark Tanzer said: “The cost to victims is not just financial.
 This crime causes very real emotional distress.
-Fraudsters are using increasingly sophisticated methods to target destinations and times of year when demand is high and availability limited, as they know people will be looking for good deals.
+Fraudsters are using increasingly Elegant methods to target destinations and times of year when demand is high and availability limited, as they know people will be looking for good deals.
 As victims often find out just before they travel or even in resort that they have been defrauded, it can then be very difficult and expensive to obtain a legitimate replacement booking compounding the financial costs and emotional distress suffered by victims.”

 More than half the cases relate to dodgy plane tickets, with fraudsters particularly targeting people heading from Britain to Africa or South Asia to visit family and friends.
 A quarter of fraud cases involve accommodation, such as payments to stay in villas which either did not exist, or were being offered without the owner’s knowledge.
 Spain and France are among countries where scams of that style have been reported.